-Select the Realistic Visual Style tool on the Visual Styles toolbar.
+Select the Realistic Visual Style tool on the View panel.
 The part is now a solid blue color as shown in Figure 13.26.
 The tessellation lines associated with the Hide command are no longer interfering with your ability to read the drawing.
 Your customers will most likely prefer this mode to the Hide command since they can visualize the product clearly.
-If you ever desire to return to standard viewing, choose the 2D Wireframe tool on the Visual Styles toolbar to return the drawing to the previous settings.
-These images were taken using a modified visual style, created by selecting the Manage Visual Styles tool on the Visual Styles toolbar.

-Figure 13.26 - Shaded Solid

-Rotating a 3D Solid Using the Rotate3D Command

-Select Rotate 3D from the Solids toolbar.
+If you ever desire to return to standard viewing, choose the 2D Wireframe tool on the View panel to return the drawing to the previous settings.
+These images were taken using a modified visual style, created by selecting the Manage Visual Styles tool on the View panel.
+Figure 13.26 - Shaded Solid Rotating a 3D Solid Using the 3D Rotate Command Select the 3D Rotate tool on the Modify panel.
 At the command, "select objects", pick the solid on the graphical display and Enter to proceed to the second part of the function.
 Select the bottom front quadrant Osnap as the point of rotation.
 You are going to rotate the solid part on the y-axis, so pick the green diameter from the globe as shown in Figure 13.27.
 Type 90 to rotate the solid as shown in Figure 13.28.

-Figure 13.28 - The Rotated the Solid

-Removing the Center Line Using the Erase Command

-Again, do not excessively rely on the erase function because removing entities once drawn inefficient.
+Figure 13.27 - The Rotation Axis Figure 13.28 - The Rotated the Solid Removing the Center Line Using the Erase Command Again, do not excessively rely on the erase function because removing entities once drawn inefficient.
 In many revolved solids, the closed Polyline can have points that you will use as a turning point, but when you want a hole in the middle of the master solid, use a centerline to reference as the axis.
 When you employ the centerline, you do have to remember to remove the entity with the Erase function.

-Use the Erase tool on the Modify toolbar to remove the centerline that you no longer need.
-Select the Erase tool on the Modify toolbar, and select the entity.
+Use the Erase tool on the Modify panel to remove the centerline that you no longer need.
+Select the Erase tool on the Modify panel, and select the entity.
 Enter and this will remove the hemisphere on the front side as shown in Figure 13.29.

-Figure 13.29 - Erase the Center Line

-Creating a New Layer in an AutoCAD Drawing

-Many times you may wish to add a special layer so that you can control the formation of the solid part by freezing or thawing the desired entity which is on a layer.
+Figure 13.29 - Erase the Center Line Creating a New Layer in an AutoCAD Drawing Many times you may wish to add a special layer so that you can control the formation of the solid part by freezing or thawing the desired entity which is on a layer.
 In this exercise you need to create a new layer which you will call "Cylinder" so you can have that extra measure of control.
-To create the "Cylinder" layer using the Layers Properties Manager, select the Layers command button to the left of the Layers Selection list box.
+To create the "Cylinder" layer using the Layers Properties Manager, select the Layers command button under the drop-down arrow on the Layers panel on the Home tab.
 Add the "Cylinder" layer using the New button in the Layer Properties Manager.
 Make the layer color "red".

-Drawing a Circle to be Extruded at a Taper

-You need to add six holes to the master solid, one hole going completely through the master solid, and a second though sixth holes that will be a copy of the first, after you perform a polar array.
+Drawing a Circle to be Extruded at a Taper You need to add six holes to the master solid, one hole going completely through the master solid, and a second though sixth holes that will be a copy of the first, after you perform a polar array.
 These openings will not be straight, but will be at an angle for ease of casting.